 - Significant cardiovascular impairment: History of (a) congestive heart failure greater than New York Heart association (NYHA) Class II, (b) unstable angina, (c) myocardial infarction (d) stroke, or (e) cardiac arrhythmia associated with hemodynamic instability within 6 months of the first dose of study drugs.

 - Known history of active hepatitis B (e.g., hepatitis B surface antigen [HBsAg] reactive) or hepatitis C (e.g., hepatitis C virus [HCV] ribonucleic acid [RNA] detected).

 I. To estimate the rate of surgical morbidity with lenvatinib and everolimus prior to nephrectomy as assessed by Clavien complications.

 I. To assess whether patients will tolerate the combination of lenvatinib and everolimus with same rate of toxicities as seen on prior phase 2 clinical trials.

-I. To evaluate the overall response rate (defined as the proportion of patients with a best overall response of complete or partial response).

 II.
+To evaluate the overall response rate (defined as the proportion of patients with a best overall response of complete or partial response).

+III.
 To assess surgical outcomes and determine whether operating on locally advanced tumors was easier after administering lenvatinib and everolimus.

 Patients receive lenvatinib orally (PO) once daily (QD) and everolimus PO QD.
 Cycles repeat every 4 weeks for 8 weeks in the absence of disease progression or unacceptable toxicity.
 Patients undergo partial or complete cytoreductive nephrectomy after a 2-week wash out period after completion of lenvatinib and everolimus treatment.